 Surgery’s invasive.
 Any time you cut into your dog’s body, there are risks from the anesthesia, blood clots and post-op infections.

-Also, to attack any of the remaining cancer cells, the conventional veterinary approach is to bombard an already compromised body with chemical poisons and radiation through chemotherapy and radiation.
+And then the conventional approach is to attack any remaining cancer cells.
+This treatment bombards an already compromised body with chemical poisons and radiation.

-To add even more dirt to the pile, there’s research to suggest that surgery can cause the cancer to spread.
-Also, since most surgeries are not able to get to all of the microscopic cancer cells or remove them, the chances of the cancer coming back are really high.
+To add even more dirt to the pile, research suggests surgery can cause the cancer to spread.
+There’s also a risk that the surgeon won’t be able to remove all microscopic cancer cells … which means that the mass may grow back.

 Cancer As A Systemic Disease